 What’s the problem with being hangry?

 Unbalanced blood sugar is less than ideal for supporting energy levels and cravings, but it can also affect a lot of other negative effects on the body and its systems.
 This vicious cycle of dips and spikes in blood sugar triggers a cascade of stress responses in the body.
 Why?
 Because low blood sugar implies a lack of energy source for the body and brain, which causes stress on the body and the body will try and respond to solve it because your body is designed to help protect you.
 When blood-glucose levels drop to a certain threshold, the brain sends instructions to several organs in the body to release hormones that increase the amount of glucose in your bloodstream; primarily, the body signals adrenaline and cortisol which are stress hormones used in difficult situations.
-The issue is that your body is not actually in a real stress mode (i.e. – your not being chased by a tiger), you just can’t seem to put down your iced vanilla latte or you love your starchy carbs just a little too much.
+The issue is that your body is not actually in a real stress mode (i.e. – you’re not being chased by a tiger), you just can’t seem to put down your iced vanilla latte or you love your starchy carbs just a little too much.
 You are essentially continuously putting your body into a fight or flight response mode with a fake scare and this is incredibly taxing to your adrenal and hormonal health.

 How to Avoid Getting Hangry